deepminer142/reproducible-research_homework/README.md

 - When you re-run the code no two graphs are the same because of the randomness of angle.
 - It is a stochastic process.
 - The walk's path show clusters then spreading.
 This pattern may be because short movements in random directions accumulate in certain areas, causing these local clusters.
+- This is expected observation for Brownian motion which is a continuous time stochastic process (Mörters and Peres, 2001)

 ### b.
-- Random seed is used to initialize a pseudorandom number generator.
+- Random seed is used to initialize a pseudorandom number generator (Bethard 2022).
 - The number sequence completely determined by the seed.
 - Therefore, if later initialized with same seed it will produce same number.
 - This allows for the graph to be reproducible.